couchbase/kv_engine/docs/dcp/documentation/building-a-simple-client.md

 Once you have a connection established with the server then the next thing to do is to open a stream to the server to stream out data for a specific VBucket.
 For a basic client the simplest thing to do is to always stream data starting with the first mutation that was received in the VBucket.
 To do this the Consumer should send [Stream Request](commands/stream-request.md) messages for each VBucket that it wants to recieve data for.

-* VBucket - Set this to the VBucket ID that you want your client to receive data for.
+* `VBucket` - Set this to the VBucket ID that you want your client to receive data for.
 This number should always be between 0 and 1023 inclusive.
-* Flags - The flags field is used to define specialized behavior for a stream.
+* `Flags` - The flags field is used to define specialized behavior for a stream.
 Since we don't need any specialized behavior we set the flags field to 0.
-* Start Seqno - Should be set to 0 since sequence numbers are assigned starting at sequence number 1.
+* `Start Seqno` - Should be set to 0 since sequence numbers are assigned starting at sequence number 1.
 The Start sequence number is the last sequence number that the Consumer received and since for our basic streaming case we want to always start from the beginning we send 0 in this field.
-* End Seqno - For our basic client we want to recieve a continuous stream and receive all data as in enters Couchbase Server.
+* `End Seqno` - For our basic client we want to receive a continuous stream and receive all data as in enters Couchbase Server.
 To do this the highest sequence number possible should be specified.
 In this case the end sequence number should be 2^64-1.
-* VBucket UUID - Since we that are starting to recieve data for the first time 0 should be specified.
+* `VBucket UUID` - Since we that are starting to recieve data for the first time 0 should be specified.
-* Snapshot Start Seqno - Since we that are starting to recieve data for the first time 0 should be specified.
+* `Snapshot Start Seqno` - Since we that are starting to recieve data for the first time 0 should be specified.
-* Snapshot End Seqno - Since we that are starting to recieve data for the first time 0 should be specified.
+* `Snapshot End Seqno` - Since we that are starting to recieve data for the first time 0 should be specified.

 ### Client Side State for a Stream